Vickers Vigilant: Official disinterest

 While testing in the US was leading to a possible order, the British Army proved not only uninterested, but in some ways, actively hostile.
-In a 1959 memo, Minute 8, it was stated that "We would not be justified in encouraging the Company to maintain their guided weapon design capacity" and while any number of studies included Vigilant in their discussions, there remained no official plan to buy a light anti-armour weapon of any sort.
+In a 1959 memo, it was stated that "We would not be justified in encouraging the Company to maintain their guided weapon design capacity" and while any number of studies included Vigilant in their discussions, there remained no official plan to buy a light anti-armour weapon of any sort.

 This discouragement was due to the ongoing changes to the industry in the aftermath of the 1957 Defence White Paper.
 Duncan Sandys strongly suggested that future orders for weapons would only be given to larger companies, forcing the merger of smaller firms.
-Among these was the merger of English Electric and Vickers that would form the nucleus of British Aircraft Corporation (BAC), adding Bristol Aeroplane Company and Hunting Aircraft.
+Among these was the merger of English Electric and Vickers that would form the nucleus of British Aircraft Corporation (BAC), later adding Bristol Aeroplane Company and Hunting Aircraft.
 EE and Bristol already had their own successful missile design teams, and the government felt there would be no need for a third.
 Any encouragement to Vickers at this point was seen as a problem if that team would later be broken up and merged into the other two.

 To break the logjam, Vickers arranged a 29 September demonstration of the system with 200 officials invited to attend.
 Eleven missiles were fired for seven hits.
-It was only at this point that the lingering problems with the wires breaking was clearly on the way to being fully solved, and changes to the simulator system and training regimen were paying off with the average miss from the aim point of only 1 ft.
+It was only at this point that the lingering problems with the wires breaking were clearly on the way to being fully solved, and changes to the simulator system and training regimen were paying off with the average miss from the aim point of only 1 ft.

 The demonstration was a success in terms of starting some official consideration of supporting the project.
-After some discussion of purchasing a dozen missiles, later enlarged to two dozen, an 11 January 1960 minute encourages this and compares Vigilant to the SS.10, SS.11, ENTAC and German-Swiss Cobra, with the Vigilant being highly competitive with all of these.
-A 22 April memo represents a setback, reiterating the Minute 8 concerns, followed by a 28 April memo suggesting the Army had not yet decided whether a soldier could effectively operate the system.
+After discussion of purchasing a dozen missiles, later enlarged to two dozen, an 11 January 1960 minute encourages this and compares Vigilant to the French SS.10, SS.11, ENTAC and German-Swiss Cobra, with the Vigilant being highly competitive with all of these.
+A 22 April memo represents a setback, reiterating the original concerns, followed by a 28 April memo suggesting the Army had not yet decided whether a soldier could effectively operate the system.

 By this time, the formation of BAC was well underway.
-On 30 May, the new director of BACs guided missile programs wrote the War Office and flatly stated that the company would be keeping the Weybridge office open.
+On 30 May, the new director of BAC's guided missile programs wrote the War Office and flatly stated that the company would be keeping the Weybridge office open.
 The memos continued to fly and it was not until 4 August that the War Office finally conceded the point and decided to offer small contracts to keep the effort going.
 The news was made public on 26 August, the newspapers noted the company has spent nearly £1 million on development and the projected price was only nearly £500 per unit.